-Laboratories for molecular geobiology provide capabilities for culturing, manipulating, and studying a wide range of environmental microbes, including anaerobes.
+A laboratory for molecular geobiology specializes in the culturing and the biochemical and genetic study of anaerobic bacteria.
 A sensitive magnetometer facility is designed for the study of both biomagnetism and paleomagnetics.
 The Seismological Laboratory, housed in the GPS division, operates the Southern California Seismic Network jointly with the U.S. Geological Survey.
 The network records and analyzes real-time earthquake data from more than 380 seismic stations located across Southern California.
 Data from the network are available for research via the Southern California Earthquake Data Center.